AnnotoriousOptions

 - If you’re using a custom annotation format, always provide a corresponding

-. - Consider your use case when setting
+FormatAdapter. - Consider your use case when setting

-for quicker annotations. - Use the
+drawingMode.
+Use'drag'for more precise control, and'click'for quicker annotations. - Use the

-option to ensure Annotorious fits well with your application’s design. - Utilize the
+themeoption to ensure Annotorious fits well with your application’s design. - Utilize the

-option to make annotations visually consistent with your application’s aesthetics.
+styleoption to make annotations visually consistent with your application’s aesthetics.

 Type Parameters

-: Represents the external annotation format, if different from the internal format.
+I: Extends the baseAnnotationtype.
+This allows for type-safe usage with custom annotation formats.E: Represents the external annotation format, if different from the internal format.

 These type parameters allow for flexible use of Annotorious with various annotation formats while maintaining type safety.